 Service Animals for Students with Disabilities

-Service animals are defined as dogs or miniature horses (permitted on a case-by-case basis) that are individually trained to do work or perform tasks for people with disabilities.
+Service animals are defined as dogs (or miniature horses in rare instances) that are individually trained to do work or perform tasks for people with disabilities.

 Service animals are working animals, not pets.
 The work or task a service animal has been trained to do must be directly related to the person’s disability.